100 Mile SLO Swim Challenge (2019)

 Swimming has become one of my favorite activities and jumping in the deep end of the pool during a warm California afternoon just makes my day.
 I have been coming to this pool for the last few three years and currently swimming 2-3 times a week.
 What is driving me to continue to come down to the pool day after day.

 A few years ago I would have never thought I would be able to swim a hundred miles in a year.
 I had trouble just getting a ½ mile during each swim session.
 For this challenge, I decided to approach it like any other lofty goal I had set for myself in the past.
-Below were some of the points I focused on that lead me toward the 100-mile deep plunge
+Below were some of the points I keep in mind each year to remain focused on hitting the 100-mile deep plunge challenge

 1) Always to know your target outcome in as much detail as possible.